Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/watch_watch_diff.md

-# How to Obtain Data from Middle Layer
+# How to Obtain Runtime Data

 OneFlow support `oneflow.watch` and `oneflow.watch_diff`.
 We can use them to register a callback function to get data and gradient tensor in job functions at runtime.